Kokata23/Python-table-manager/README.md

 ![Screenshot 2023-11-13 010047](https://github.com/Kokata23/Python-table-manager/assets/123099517/79e145f5-85af-40b1-8845-438d5b28cb7b)

-Now we tooke table number 20, which is reserved for tommorow, You just have a massage that alerts you for your reservation
+Now we took table number 20, which is reserved for tommorow, You just have a massage that alerts you for your reservation

 Both your reservations and bookings are collected in different list